Virginia crash involving charter bus, tractor-trailer that injured dozens blamed on fog, icy conditions

 WISCONSIN BUS DRIVER SAVES CHILDREN WANDERING IN SNOW, AS DEADLY ARCTIC AIR MASS GRIPS US

-Officials in August County said on Facebook that 27 people involved in the accident needed non-life threatening, medical attention and were transported to area hospitals after the crash.
+Officials in Augusta County said on Facebook that 27 people involved in the accident needed non-life threatening, medical attention and were transported to area hospitals after the crash.

 A photo released by Virginia State Police shows the crash split the tractor-trailer in half, littering the roadway with debris.
 A Virginia State Police spokesperson told CBS19 the truck had overturned across the roadway when it was struck by the charter bus, which was unable to avoid it.